 ITP occurs when certain immune system cells produce antibodies against platelets.
 Platelets help your blood clot by clumping together to plug small holes in damaged blood vessels.

 The antibodies attach to the platelets.
-The spleen destroys the platelets that carry the antibodies.
+The body destroys the platelets that carry the antibodies.

 In children, the disease sometimes follows a viral infection.
 In adults, it is more often a chronic (long-term) disease and can occur after a viral infection, with use of certain drugs, during pregnancy, or as part of an immune disorder.

 ITP affects women more often than men, and is more common in children than adults.
 The disease affects boys and girls equally.